-I created Flowlist for myself out of frustration with all the task management apps I intensely used before.
-Now I’m happy using Flowlist daily since June 2017, writing texts and organizing my whole life.
+I created Flowlist for myself out of frustration with the many task managers I had tried before.
+Now, I’m happily using Flowlist daily since June 2017, writing texts and organizing my whole life.

-I just started to put some code on Github.
-Most notably, I released SwiftObserver, a framework for reactive Swift programming, which you can install via Cocoapods and via Carthage.
+I put a lot of my code publicly on Github.
+Most notably, I released SwiftObserver, a Swift Package for reactive programming.

 Zen in the Art of Software Architecture

 … is the tongue-in-cheek working title of a book I’m writing.
 It will be a casual and entertaining but also consistent and systematic dive into the fundamental principles that make software hold together or fall apart.

 A series of excerpts from the draft starts is published on the blog.